What is Gastritis / Duodenitis?

 Peptic Ulcers vs Gastritis/Duodenitis

-Symptoms of these ulcers are fairly similar to that of gastritis duodenitis, such as burning gastric pain/cramps, feeling full, bloating or nausea.
+Symptoms of these ulcers are fairly similar to those of gastritis and duodenitis, such as burning gastric pain/cramps, feeling full, bloating or nausea.
 Additional symptoms more unique to peptic ulcers include intolerance to certain foods and pain related to the timing of food intake.
+However, most individuals with peptic ulcers are often asymptomatic (experiencing no symptoms).

 Proton pump inhibitors (PPI) are the first-line treatment for peptic ulcers.
 They are often prescribed for a few weeks and work by decreasing acidity, allowing the ulcers to have sufficient time to heal and relieve symptoms.
-Treatment for peptic ulcers caused by H.pylori involves the eradication of the bacteria, using the same triple therapy mentioned above for gastritis/duodenitis.
+Just like gastritis/duodenitis, the treatment for peptic ulcers caused by H. pylori involves eradicating the bacteria using triple therapy.

 Oesophagitis vs Gastritis/Duodenitis